AzaWoodyy/go_backend/README.md

 ## Stopping the Application

-1. If `docker compose watch` is running, press `Ctrl+C` in that terminal.
-2. To stop and remove the containers, network, and volumes defined in `compose.yml`, run:
+1. To stop and remove the containers, network, and volumes defined in `compose.yml`, run:

     ```bash
     docker compose down